tristanjahier/zoho-crm-php/README.md

 If you have custom modules in your Zoho organization, you may want to request them through the API too.

-To support your own custom module, you need to create a dedicated class which extends `Zoho\Crm\Modules\AbstractRecordsModule`.
+To support your own custom module, you need to create a dedicated class which extends `Zoho\Crm\V1\Modules\AbstractRecordsModule`.
 In this class, you need to re-define 2 properties:
 1. `$name`: the name of the module (not the "display name"!)
 2. `$supportedMethods`: the list of API methods that you can use on the module